Last updated 20 June 2016

-- In northern France, MSF teams are providing medical consultations, nursing care, physiotherapy and psychological support at the camp known as ‘the Jungle’ in Calais, as well as constructing a new camp, which will meet basic humanitarian standards, in Grande-Synthe, near Dunkirk.
+- In northern France, MSF teams are providing medical consultations, nursing care, physiotherapy and psychological support at the camp known as ‘the Jungle’ in Calais, as well as opened a new camp, which meets basic humanitarian standards, in Grande-Synthe, near Dunkirk.

 For more details on MSF's current activities with refugees and migrants in Europe, please see the latest crisis update.